 As you can see by the trend lines in my chart, these initial and projected costs suggest that off-grid solar electric with on-site battery storage will match best-case, carbon levy-free utility electricity costs by about 2025, and then reach parity with utility transmission-only costs about nine years later.
 Crucially, this last point is more than academic, since it suggests that even if utilities generated electricity for nearly free – the ongoing promise and lure of nuclear fusion technology – utilities would still not be able to distribute this electricity to many customers at a cost competitive with off-grid solar, at least not via electrical grids as we understand them today.

 Importantly, let me add that even if my initial and annual cost assumptions are optimistic, this overall analysis is unlikely to change fundamentally.
-The reason for this is that it is based on expectations of naturally compounding efficiencies, which are a normal aspect of new technologies and especially so where there is the potential for successively improving approaches.
+The reason for this is that the trends are based on expectations of naturally compounding efficiencies, which are a normal aspect of new technologies, especially where there is the potential for successively improving approaches.
 Whether in 2025, 2035, or 2045, combined off-grid solar and on-site battery storage is likely to become the lowest-cost electricity option.
 And when it does, the combination will substantially disrupt our electrical infrastructure, and it is also likely to significantly impact both building practices and our built environment more broadly, as I will explain next.

 FUTURE ELECTRICAL PRODUCTION

-With these projections in mind, let’s spend the remainder of our discussion considering what local, off-grid, or autonomous solar-battery electrical systems may look like in the future, how they might evolve, and how this evolution could impact design, building, and community and infrastructure development more generally.
+With these projections in mind, let’s spend the remainder of our discussion considering what local, off-grid, or autonomous solar-battery electrical systems may look like in the future, how they might evolve, and how this evolution could impact design, building, community development, and our built infrastructure more generally.
 My schematic below is a graphical study in future off-grid electrical production and storage, and may offer a window into how most homes, businesses, and organizations will produce and use electricity in the future.
 But with these changes, and especially with the advance of panelization technology and factory production methods, the schematic also suggests the potential for more fundamental changes in the way buildings and communities are built.

 An Integrated, Extendable Model for Off-Grid Solar Electricity & Building